 Churn), choose Custom formula as the Formula Type, then enter the following percentage formula:

-100.0 * "Column1" / "Column2"
+100.0 * "Cancelled Organizations" / "Active Organizations"

-To round your percentage to two decimal points, you can use the SQLite
+If you want to round your percentage to two decimal points, you can also use the SQLite

-Where 2 is the number of decimal places.
+2is the number of decimal places.

-If your column values are integers and you would like your results to have decimal precision, be sure to multiply by 100.0 to convert the column over to a float data type.
-This will convert the top value to a decimal before the division step, and will ensure your results are in decimal form.
+100.0to convert the column to a float data type.
+This converts the top value to a decimal before the division step and ensures your results are in decimal form.

 How to Troubleshoot Percent Change

-Our Data Pipeline runs on SQLite which adheres to Postel’s Rule.
+Our Data Pipeline runs on SQLite, which adheres to Postel’s Rule.
 The default behavior when dividing by zero is to return NULL rather than throw an error when dividing by zero (see SQLite documentation for more information).
-This lines up with the generally accepted principle that the concept of percentage change has no meaning essentially when starting from zero.
+This lines up with the generally accepted principle that the concept of percentage change has essentially no meaning when starting from zero.

 There are several articles online showing potential workarounds.
-In Chartio however, one would be to add an Edit Column step after the percent change step to denote that the percent change doesn’t apply here.
-You would select a custom formula in your Pipeline step and add the following CASE statement to it, replacing
+In Chartio, however, one workaround is to add an Edit Column step after the Percent Change step to denote the percent change doesn’t apply here.
+You would select Custom formula as the Formula Type and add the following CASE statement to it, replacing

 case when "Percent Change" is null then 'N/A' else "Percent Change" end